Big1533/sdl_android_guides/docs/Adding the Lock Screen/index.md

 # Adding the Lock Screen

 In order for your SDL application to be certified with most OEMs you will be required to implement a lock screen on the mobile device.
-The lock screen will disable user interactions with the application while they are using the head-unit to control application functionality.
+The lock screen will disable user interactions with the application on the mobile device while they are using the head-unit to control application functionality.
 OEMs may choose to send their logo for your app's lock screen to use; the `LockScreenManager` takes care of this automatically using the default layout.

 !!!
 NOTE
 This guide assumes that you have an SDL Service implemented as defined in the [Getting Started](/guides/android/getting-started/) guide.